 TerraCello Winery and the Auciello family

-welcomes everyone to their farm Winery located literally in the center of P.E.C.
+welcomes everyone to their NON commercialized, artisan, Farm Winery, situated ideally in the center of P.E.C.
 TerraCello is replete with indoor wood fireplace,lounge, tasting areas, barrel room, and yes, a second pizza oven from Italy to have you comfortably seated for all your events or simple afternoon stay.Also a fully renovated farm house sits on the property and can be rented.
 Call Sandbanks at 6133932424 to book your stay.
-As well, a beautiful rustic patio, firepit,outdoor Tuscan style wood oven and kitchen, and bocce court with wedding Arbor are nestled amongst our vines offering a tranquil setting for casual gatherings with friends enjoying Tony’s famous pizza and wines he prepares manually and in small batches to this day.Tony cares about each person who visits and wants people to enjoy his wine and pizza with their friends in a laid back Tuscanesque setting.
+As well, a beautiful rustic patio, firepit,outdoor Tuscan style wood oven and kitchen, and bocce court with wedding Arbor are nestled amongst our vines offering a tranquil setting for casual gatherings with friends enjoying Tony’s famous pizza and wines he prepares manually and in small batches,by choice, to this day.Tony cares about each person who visits and wants people to enjoy his wine and pizza with their friends in a laid back Tuscan setting.
 When he has a chance, he’ll sometimes be seen shaking hands and saying hi to guests with the limited time he has away from his oven.
-His love for wine and pizza are infectious, and we here at TerraCello want you to come and see for yourself why people call his place a “hidden Jewel”, literally in the HEART of Prince Edward County.
+His passion for wine, life and pizza are infectious, and we here at TerraCello want you to come and see for yourself why people call his place a “hidden Jewel”, literally in the HEART of Prince Edward County.

 Sincerely: The entire staff of TerraCello Winery

 Anthony Auciello OWNER/ Head Winemaker/ Vineyard consultant/Professional Pizzaiolo, B.A.En, B.ED.

 AnnaMaria D’Amico management/Events coordinator (call her to book our patio or winery for a fun evening.!!